Search Box in Blazor Grid

 Use the SearchText property to specify the search text in code.
 This property is in effect even if the search box is not visible.
 You can handle the SearchTextChanged event to respond to search text changes.
 The event is handled automatically when you use two-way data binding for the SearchText property (@bind-SearchText).

-The code sample below uses the SearchText property to implement an external search editor for the Grid.
+The following code snippet uses the SearchText property to implement an external search editor for the Grid.

 <div class="d-flex py-2">